Understanding your rent payments

-What if I don't pay my rent?
+What if I do not pay my rent?

-The council will always take action to collect outstanding debts.
+We'll always take action to collect outstanding debts.
 This applies to current and former tenants.

 We aim to keep your rent arrears to a minimum by taking action early.
 This is because the larger the debt gets, the more difficult it becomes to clear it.

 If you fall behind with your rent, we will:

 - send you a letter letting you know that your rent is overdue

 - contact you again, by letter, if you have not contacted us or cleared the debt

 You should contact us straightaway if you receive one of these letters.